tomslee/ridehail/doc/cities.md

 | 12           | 2.0           |
 | 14           | 1.8           |

-Little&rsquo;s Law: Y represents the long-run average trip throughput, which equals the long-run average number of busy drivers in the system (L − O) divided by the average time required for a driver to complete a trip.
+Little's Law: Y represents the long-run average trip throughput, which equals the long-run average number of busy drivers in the system (L − O) divided by the average time required for a driver to complete a trip.
 The latter is equal to the sum of en route time η(O) and trip duration T.